 ACE Your Purpose

 The key to acing your purpose is through setting measurable, timely goals in each of the areas discussed above.
-One of your goals, for example, may be to improve your attitude towards test-taking.
+One goal, for example, may be to improve your attitude toward test-taking.
 Others might involve applying for an internship (Creation) or investing in a study-abroad trip (Experience).
 Set your goals based on what you hope to achieve and experience.
-Make your goals challenging with some level of difficulty, while still being attainable.
-Make them specific and realistic.
-While this is all relative, goals that are too easy don’t challenge us or attempt a new approach to problems.
-A simple way to do this is set goals based on their difficulty.
+Strong goals have some level of difficulty, while still being attainable.
+They are both specific and realistic.
+While this is all relative, goals that are too easy won’t challenge us.
 The 1-3-5 method

 suggest creating, 1 large goal, 3 medium goals and 5 small ones.
 Your deadline can be one day, one week, or even a semester!
-They key is to remain productive and consistent in taking steps towards your goals.
-Recent college graduate, Chris Bailey, spent an entire year testing various methods of increasing productivity, from working 90-hour weeks to taking a daily siesta.
+The key is to remain consistent in taking steps toward your goals.
+Recent college graduate, Chris Bailey, spent an entire year testing various methods of productivity, from working 90-hour weeks to taking a daily siesta.
 He identified what he believes are the Top Ten lessons

 learned through his experiments.
-He also compiled a list of 100 Time, Energy and Attention Hacks
+He compiled a list of 100 Time, Energy and Attention Hacks

 that kept him on track.
-You can use his research, as well as the resources below to better outline your goals, both short and long term:
+Use his research, as well as the resources below to better outline your goals, both short and long term:

 - Create a vision board to visualize your future goals--on paper or online!